Fonts are used to render text on Label components and GUI text nodes. Defold supports several font file formats:

 Set the Font property to the font file and set the font properties as needed.

-If set to 0 the cache size is set automatically.
+If set to 0 the cache size is set automatically, and will grow to 2048x4096 max.

 Distance field fonts store the distance to the edge of the glyph in the texture instead of bitmap data.
 When the engine renders the font, a special shader is required to interpret the distance data and use that to draw the glyph.
 Distance field fonts are more resource intensive than bitmap fonts, but allow for greater sizing flexibility.